piratenpanda/darktable-spektrafilm/README.md

 4. Note the export in `CHANGELOG.txt`, which is where the license asks changes be recorded.
-5. Tag the commit.
-The `ref` preference points at a tag, so an untagged commit is invisible to darktable.
+5. Push to `main`, which is what the `ref` preference tracks by default.
+If you cut a tag instead, remember that darktable reads whichever ref the preference names, not the newest one.

 `make_manifest.py` derives everything from the files themselves — hand-editing the manifest makes it drift from the pack, and the module's failure mode for